As Florida shatters its record for new coronavirus cases, Democrats ask, ‘Where is Ron DeSantis?’

 “This is the wait before you even get into Tropical Park where you have to zig zag around cones before the testing area,” he tweeted.

 Democrats and critics were quick to accuse DeSantis of being “MIA.”
-State Sen. Annette Taddeo (D), who is seeking the Democratic nomination for governor in 2022, shared a message she purportedly received from a friend about a difficult situation at a hospital in her district.
+State Sen. Annette Taddeo (D), who is seeking the Democratic nomination for governor in 2022, shared a message that she purportedly received from a friend about a difficult situation at a hospital in her district.

 “And where’s Ron DeSantis?” she tweeted.

-On MSNBC, Florida Agriculture Commissioner Nikki Fried, who is also running for the Democratic gubernatorial nomination, was asked by host Tiffany Cross on Wednesday if she knew why DeSantis had not made a public appearance during the holiday surge.
+On MSNBC, Florida Agriculture Commissioner Nikki Fried, who is also running for the Democratic gubernatorial nomination, was asked by host Tiffany Cross on Wednesday whether she knew why DeSantis had not made a public appearance during the holiday surge.

-“I have no idea … I haven’t seen him since December 17,” Fried said.
+“I have no idea. … I haven’t seen him since December 17th,” Fried said.
 “I don’t know where he is.”

 On Thursday, as DeSantis’s name trended on Twitter, Pushaw tweeted that the governor “has a wife and 3 kids ages 1-5, and it’s not surprising if he wants to take a few days off at Christmas to spend time with his family, especially as his wife is battling cancer.”